Menu

 Students in Years 7 and 8 explore the world of work through their Skills for Life Curriculum.
 Year 7 Students take part in our Enterprise Challenge, where they cover topics such as; enterprise, how to write a business plan and how to effectively deliver a pitch.

-Year 8 students get an in introduction to the world of work as it relates to young people and an introduction to Start, a digital platform designed to help students make more informed study and career choices at key moments of choice and transition.
+Year 8 students get an in introduction to the world of work as it relates to young people and an introduction to Unifrog, a digital platform designed to help students make more informed study and career choices at key moments of choice and transition.

 Year 9